 How Many Grams In An Ounce?

-Grams and ounces belong to completely unrelated systems of measurement: metric and Imperial. (“Imperial” is called “American” in the US).
+Grams and ounces belong to completely separate systems of measurement: metric and Imperial. (“Imperial” is called “American” in the US).

 So, in metric terms, you can buy a kilo of cannabis and be pretty sure it’s 1000g.
-That 1000g breaks down neatly into 100’s, 10’s, 0.10’s, etc. The systems’s designed to be simple and efficient.
+That 1000g breaks down neatly into 100’s, 10’s, 0.10’s, etc. The systems designed to be efficient and straightforward.
 And it does its job most of the time.

 Scientists everywhere prefer metric over Imperial.
 There’s even an “international prototype kilo” somewhere in France.
 It’s recalibrated every few years in case it’s lost some atoms to radioactive decay.
 That’s how precise the system is.

 Imperial/American, on the other hand, is based on whimsy.
-Base-12 systems can be really useful.
-But this one’s constructed in a confusing way.
-People have made lots of tiny patchwork changes to it over hundreds of years.
+Base-12 systems can be handy.
+But this one’s constructed confusingly.
+People have made lots of tiny patchwork changes to it for hundreds of years.
 Metric was developed much later, to try to regulate the existing mess.

-So, instead a system where everything’s in multiples of 10, we’ve a bunch of weird things like stones, pounds and ounces.
+So, instead, a system where everything’s in multiples of 10, we have a bunch of weird things like stones, pounds and ounces.

 When Worlds Collide